 The Worf Effect: He quickly establishes himself as someone formidable after blocking Zenkichi's kick and turning Medaka into a bloody mess.
 Medaka figures out his weakness, that his ability doesn't work if she shuts off her hearing, and wins the second round with ease.
 Against his father, it's revealed that he has a Plus and a Minus in addition to his Style, and that he is the strongest student at Hakoniwa, but since his father has the ability to reverse the odds, they are all useless against him for that very reason.

-You Killed My Father: Ajimu uses his father's death as bait to use him against Medaka though he doesn't really seem particularly angry.
-And he isn't quite dead either.
+You Killed My Father: Ajimu uses his father's death as bait to pit him against Medaka, though he doesn't really seem particularly angry.
+And his father isn't actually dead either.

 Noodle Incident: Something happened between her and Kumagawa in the past which resulted in the closure of their old school, nothing is explained for this except for the implication of Battle With no Winner.
 This is also probably the reason why Kumagawa is missing during the cultural festival: He was avoiding her.